• Skip to main content

 Nonpolymers Flame retardants for polycarbonate resin (such as the potassium salt of PFBS)

-Energy Polymer Fluoropolymer films (such as FEP, PVDF) to cover solar panel collectors, electrolyte fuel cells, PTFE expansion joint materials for power plants
+Energy Polymer Fluoropolymer films (such as FEP, PVDF) to cover solar panel collectors, electrolyte fuel cells, PTFE expansion joint materials for power plants, filtration of fly ash from stack emissions

 Nonpolymers Fuel cell and battery electrolyte (such as the lithium salt of PFAAs)